-Ah, it is sunny and gorgeous outside, which I can see through all the dozens of windows in my house, but I just want to piddle inside and watch TV all day.
-If I choose that option, I am allowing the guilt to set in for not being out in the wonderful climate and taking advantage of it.
-Guessing that Florida has 300+ days of fabulous weather, it sets yourself up for failure knowing that anything you choose to do that is not sun-worthy, will invoke great guilt because you are lucky enough to be living at a beach and people would kill to trade places with you.
-Also, you cannot even cool off in your own swimming pool because the temperatures are pushing 100 degrees there, too at times.
+Ah, it is sunny and gorgeous outside, which I can see through the dozens of windows in my house, but I just want to piddle inside and watch TV all day.
+If I choose that option, I am allowing the guilt to set in for not being out in the fantastic climate and taking advantage of it.
+Guessing that Florida has 300+ days of said fabulous weather, it sets you up for failure knowing that anything you choose to do that is not sun-worthy will invoke great guilt because you are lucky enough to be living at a beach.
+Some people would kill to trade places with you.
+You can’t cool off in your swimming pool because the water temperatures are easily pushing 100 degrees.
+Priscilla, our King Charles Cavalier, feels no guilt.

 No Make-up and a Ponytail

-When living at the beach, in a hotter than hades climate, it becomes unreasonable to bother with doing your hair and make-up.
-Okay, so I am saving a bundle on cosmetics and hair products, but lets face it, I look average and blend in with everyone else around.
-This would not be a condusive option for a single person that is trying to market themselves for the dating world.
-It takes a real act of congress to make myself put forth any effort in styling my hair, fixing up my face, and basically just looking decent.
+When living at the beach, in a hotter than Hades climate, it becomes worthless to bother doing your hair and makeup.
+Okay, so I am saving a bundle on cosmetics and hair products, but let’s face it, I look average and blend in with everyone else around.
+This would not be a conducive option for a single person trying to market themselves for the dating world.
+It takes a real act of congress to make myself put forth any effort to style my hair, fix up my face, and just look decent.

 Healthy Food Markets

-We have so many healthy food choices where I live and being fit is part of the beach scene.
-Enter me, who isn’t beach-body material and who would really rather have a corndog from Sonic than a “big healthy salad” choice that all my book club friends would pick when we go out for lunch.
-Again, guilt brought about again based on geography for not choosing the healthy options we have.
-Perhaps Germany would be a better address for me since I would choose fattening sausages, spaetzle, and sugary red cabbage over hamster food any day.
+We have so many healthy food choices in Vero Beach (where I live), and being fit is part of the beach scene.
+Enter me, who isn’t beach-body material, and would rather have a corndog from Sonic than a “big healthy salad” choice that all my book club friends would pick on our lunch outings.
+Again, guilt brought on based on geography for not choosing the healthy options we have.
+Perhaps Germany would be a better address for me since I would choose fattening sausages, spaetzle, and sweet red cabbage over hamster food any day.

 Citrus Fruit Overkill

-I live in the freaking citrus capital of the world and do not even like citrus fruits.
-I can buy it dirt cheap, just like all of my neighbors, but yet everyone wants to sell you or offer you citrus fruit.
-It is not a rarity, please stop.
+I live in the freaking citrus capital of the nation and have never liked citrus fruits.
+I can buy it dirt cheap, just like all of my neighbors, but everyone wants to sell you or offer you citrus fruit.
+It is not a rarity; please stop.
 This is not a commodity.

-Maximum humidity, torrential downpours, high winds, power surges, and super hot temperatures are to expected when you live at the beach.
-Our climate is wonderful for tanning and enjoying outdoor life, yet “when it rains, it pours” would be an understatement.
-We even had to learn hurricane procedures and how to insert plywood over the windows should one be forecasted, and of course I forgot every detail a week later.
+Maximum humidity, torrential downpours, high winds, power surges, and extreme temperatures are to be expected when you live at the beach.
+Our climate is terrific for tanning and enjoying outdoor life, yet “when it rains, it pours” would be an understatement.
+We even had to learn hurricane procedures and how to insert plywood over the windows should one be forecasted, and of course, I forgot every detail a week later.
 Google will not let me down though in the case of a real emergency.
 Fingers crossed.

 Old People and Snowbirds Test Your Patience

-I have friends crawling out of the woodwork that want to come visit.
-Funny, when I lived in West Virginia for 44 years nobody ever wanted to just come visit.
-In fact, I have seen more West Virginia friends since I’ve lived in Florida than the last dozen years in Charleston.
+I have friends crawling out of the woodwork that want to come visit me in Florida.
+Funny, when I lived in West Virginia for 44 years, nobody ever wanted to just to come visit.
+I have seen more West Virginia friends since I’ve lived in Florida than the last dozen years in Charleston.
 Suddenly living in a vacation zone means we are “got to see” friends, which is fine, I love socializing.
-Luckily my extra bedroom is always ready for receiving guests so come on down!
+Luckily my extra bedroom is always ready for receiving guests, so come on down!